 Contact Rob Beadel for workshop information via email or at (501) 374-2441.

-Here is a listing of PLT-related professional development workshops currently scheduled.
+Here is a listing of PLT-related professional development workshops currently scheduled across the state.

 Children learn how to think, but not what to think, about our complex environment, discover how subjects and skills taught in classroom relate to the world around them, develop skills in creative problem solving, critical thinking, evaluation, and research, and have fun while learning.
 Teachers receive a ready-to-use PLT guide, resource materials, and a complimentary subscription to PLT's newsletter, the Branch, filled with teaching ideas and activities, discover over 175 activities that help teach science, mathematics, language, arts, social studies, humanities, and other subjects, and participate in a creative workshop that helps improve classroom skills.